nagydani/seedling/sprout/README.md

 ### Miscellaneous

- * `bye` releases all resources held by Seed and exits
+ * `bye` releases all resources held by Sprout and exits
  * `carry?` fails, if the previous operation set the carry flag
  * `execute` takes a reference to a computation off the top of the stack and executes it.
  * `literal` takes the cell on the top of the stack and compiles a literal from it.
 Useful in macros.
- * `output` executes `seedl` with handlers set up in such a way that input is read from the rest of the input stream and output is written to wherever object code is expected.
-Typically, the first word in a Seed source.
+ * `output` executes `sproutl` with handlers set up in such a way that input is read from the rest of the input stream and output is written to wherever object code is expected.
+Typically, the first word in a Sprout source.
  * `s>number` takes a string and transforms it into a number on the top of the stack.
 However, it is not a mapper, because it can fail and depends on the current base.
- * `seedl` is the Seed loop.
+ * `sproutl` is the Sprout loop.
  * `traverse&` is a generator traversing a linked list created by `link`.
 It generates references to the *head* of each list element and after reaching the end of